open-strategy-partners/osp_marketing_tools/workflow.md

 # Workflow

-Our editing workflow has six steps moving from the largest scope (structure) to the smallest (choice of words).
+Our [editing workflow](https://openstrategypartners.com/how-we-write-and-edit-at-osp-podcast-s1e1) 🔗 has six steps moving from the largest scope (structure) to the smallest (choice of words).
 These steps give us a strong logical framework to help us be kind, consistent, and helpful editors.

 **Note:** Not all content requires exhaustive editing or review.
 Depending on your piece, you may spend more or less time on each step.
 Skip around as you see